Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Introduction

-Now, since observables for a subsytems should be embeddable into observables of the larger system, three distinct problems arise.
-The first one is due to the non-local nature of the solution space of the constraint equations: global obstructions might arise that prevent a solution over $\Sigma_i$ from being extendable to the entirety of $\Sigma$; in concrete applications, this problem can relate, for instance, to the cohomology of $\Sigma$.
+Now, classical observables are defined as functions over constrained field configurations that are invariant under the gauge group action, and since the observables for a subsystem should be embeddable into observables of the larger system, three distinct problems arise.

+The first one is due to the non-local nature of the solution space of the constraint equations: global obstructions might arise that prevent a solution over the (sub)manifold with boundary $\Sigma_i$ from being extendable to the entirety of $\Sigma$; in concrete applications, this problem can relate, for instance, to the cohomology of $\Sigma$ (cf.\ Footnote \ref{fnt:CSexample}).
 This can be thought of as a \emph{globalisation} problem.

 The second problem is due to the gauge invariance properties of observables; in other words, even if all solutions to the constraint over $\Sigma_i$ were extendable to $\Sigma$, one would still face the problem that not all functions over $\uCo_i$ would correspond to the restriction of an invariant function over $\C$.
-This is because functions over $\uCo_i$ need not be invariant under the restriction of the characteristic distribution of $\C$ to the interface $K$.
+This is because functions over $\uCo_i$ need not be invariant under elements of the characteristic distribution of $\C$ whose restriction to the interface $K$ is nontrivial.
+(In field theory, the characteristic distribution $\C^\omega$ is local on $\Sigma$ as it is given in terms of sections of bundles over it; as such it can be restricted to $K\hookrightarrow \Sigma$.)
 Loosely speaking, this means that functions over $\C_i$ need not be invariant under gauge transformations which are nontrivial at $\pp\Sigma_i =\K$.
 As we will see, this problem turns out to be local in nature and, at least in certain cases, can be addressed from within $\Sigma_i$, thought of as a manifold with boundary.
 This problem of defining \emph{quasi-local} observables could be named the problem of \emph{cutting}.

-Finally, the third problem relates to whether the fully gauge invariant observables over $\Sigma_{1,2}$, built to address the previous problem, are capable of ``generating'' the entire algebra of gauge invariant observables over $\Sigma$.
-This problem is often referred to as \emph{gluing}.
-(See \cite[Section 6]{RielloGomes} for recent results within Yang--Mills theory.)
+Finally, the third problem relates to whether the fully gauge invariant observables over $\Sigma_{1,2}$, built to address the cutting problem, are capable of ``generating'' the entire algebra of gauge invariant observables over $\Sigma$.
+This problem is referred to as \emph{gluing}.
+(See \cite[Section 6]{RielloGomes} for results within Yang--Mills theory, and \cite{cattaneo2022note} for an analysis within a cohomological framework compatible with the investigations considered here.)